- Biography (PDF)

 José Maria Sicilia has always been deeply sensitive to nature, and has devoted much of his career to question immaterial space between art and life, between Eros and Thanatos.
 Beyond their immediate and disturbing beauty, the works of José Maria Sicilia transpose us in frontier territories, where the familiar becomes strange and where memory is “mise en abîme”.

-The works of José María Sicilia are presented in important public and private collections across Europe, the USA and Asia, including: CAPC Musée d’Art Contemporain, Bordeaux; Reina Sofia Museum, Madrid; the Banco de España collection, Madrid; Caixa Collection, Barcelona; Institute Valencià d’Art Modern, Valencia (IVAM); The Museum of Modern Art, New York; Solomon R. Guggenheim Museum, New York and the Cincinnati Art Museum, Ohio, among others.
+José María Sicilia's works are featured in important public and private collections across Europe, the U.S.A. and Asia, including: CAPC, Musée d’Art Contemporain de Bordeaux, France; Museo Nacional Centro de Arte Reina Sofía, Madrid, Spain; Banco de España collection, Madrid, Spain; Caixa Collection, Barcelona, Spain; Institute Valencià d’Art Modern, Spain; The Museum of Modern Art, New York, NY, U.S.A.; Solomon R. Guggenheim Museum, New York, NY, U.S.A. and the Cincinnati Art Museum, OH, U.S.A. among others.